Lecture 4: Data Wrangling

 - output:

-matches the end of a line- These two are known as “anchoring” the regular expression (i.e. this regular expression has to match the complete line)
+^matches the beginning of a line$matches the end of a line- These two are known as “anchoring” the regular expression (i.e. this regular expression has to match the complete line)

-match zero or one
+(string )?match zero or one

 ssh myserver journalctl | grep sshd | grep "Disconnected from" | sed -E 's/.*Disconnected from (invalid |authenticating )?user (.*) [^ ]+ port [0-9]+( \[preauth\])?$/\2/' | sort | uniq -c

-will collapse consecutive lines that are the same into a single line, prefixed with a count of the number of occurrences
+sortwill, well, sort its inputuniq -cwill collapse consecutive lines that are the same into a single line, prefixed with a count of the number of occurrences

 ssh myserver journalctl | grep sshd | grep "Disconnected from" | sed -E 's/.*Disconnected from (invalid |authenticating )?user (.*) [^ ]+ port [0-9]+( \[preauth\])?$/\2/' | sort | uniq -c | sort -nk1,1 | tail -n10

-will sort in numeric (instead of lexicographic) order- lexicographic: (also known as lexical order, or dictionary order) is a generalization of dictionary alphabetic order to sequences of ordered symbols
+sort -nwill sort in numeric (instead of lexicographic) order- lexicographic: (also known as lexical order, or dictionary order) is a generalization of dictionary alphabetic order to sequences of ordered symbols

-here are the arguments saying “I want to start at the 1st column, and end at the 1st column”
+-k1,1means “sort by only the first whitespace-separated column”1,1here are the arguments saying “I want to start at the 1st column, and end at the 1st column”

 - The

-th field, where the default is the end of the line (sorting by the whole line doesn’t matter in this case) - Printing the last (
+,npart says “sort until thenth field, where the default is the end of the line (sorting by the whole line doesn’t matter in this case) - Printing the last (

-is optimal here since sort by default outputs in ascending order, meaning the largest values are going to be at the bottom
+-n) 10 lines withtailis optimal here since sort by default outputs in ascending order, meaning the largest values are going to be at the bottom

 ssh myserver journalctl | grep sshd | grep "Disconnected from" | sed -E 's/.*Disconnected from (invalid |authenticating )?user (.*) [^ ]+ port [0-9]+( \[preauth\])?$/\2/' | sort | uniq -c | sort -nk1,1 | tail -n10 | awk '{print $2}' | paste -sd,